g-etorri/articles/jncie-self-study/mpls-configuration/13-sr-mpls-configuration.md

           NAI: IPv4 Node ID, Node address: 10.0.0.1 SID type: 20-bit label, Value: 10102
 ```
-You can marvel the SID, because the R8 is 10109 and for the eyes is most beautiful if would 10108, but this is the operation of SR, here we have a sum of Node-SID+Label Block, with the label block starting in 10001, we have 10001 + 108 = 10109, you got it?
+You might notice the SID for R8 is 10109, even though it might seem more intuitive if it were 10108.
+However, this is how SR operates: we have the sum of Node-SID + Label Block.
+Since the label block starts at 10001, we have 10001 + 108 = 10109.
+Makes sense?

-In the FIB/RIB looks like this:
+In the FIB/RIB, it looks like this:
 ```
 root@R5> show route table inet.3 protocol spring-te